 The story of Beverley’s history as a place of sanctuary for over 1,000 years is to be told afresh for everyone.
-Using the latest methods of storytelling, through traditional and digital display elements, the story will appeal to a wide audience and attract new visitors to the Minster.
+Using the latest methods of storytelling, through traditional and digital display elements, we hope that the story will appeal to a wide audience and attract new visitors to the Minster.

-We plan to tell the story of Beverley Minster, place of sanctuary by working with the National Lottery Heritage Fund to broaden the scope of the project’s learning and volunteering opportunities and project activities in order to engage with a more diverse audience.
-The aims are to:
+Our sanctuary project ended in November 2022 but we continue to tell the story of Beverley Minster, place of sanctuary.
+We worked with the National Lottery Heritage Fund to broaden the scope of learning and volunteering opportunities in order to attract a more diverse audience.

-- Work with Learning & Engagement Officer, Ali Bodley, to develop and deliver a range of learning focused activities designed to engage a wide and diverse audience.
+- We appointed two Learning & Engagement Officers, to develop and deliver a range of activities designed to engage a wide and diverse audience.

-- Create and install an exhibition/display (with digital aspects) focusing on the historic story of sanctuary in Beverley and the Minster led by Louise Hampson from the Centre for the study of Christianity and Culture (York).
+- We installed an exhibition/display (with digital aspects) focusing on the historic story of sanctuary in Beverley and the Minster led by Dr Louise Hampson from the Centre for the study of Christianity and Culture (York).

-- Recruit and train additional volunteers to be welcomers and tour guides in order to increase the number of Minster tours.
+- We continue to recruit and train additional volunteers to be welcomers and/or tour guides in order to increase the number of Minster tours.

-- Install interpretation boards within the roof area providing information about the roof construction and ongoing restoration.
+- We installed interpretation boards within the roof area providing information about the roof construction and ongoing restoration.

-- Develop an outdoor sanctuary area as a peaceful space for reflection.
+- We developed an outdoor sanctuary in the churchyard as a peaceful space for reflection.

-- Deliver a programme of sanctuary-themed cultural and heritage events (including talks, concerts and art exhibitions).
+- We delivered a programme of cultural and heritage events (including talks, concerts and art exhibitions).

-- Update and publish a new edition of our Sanctuary Book to include the Minster’s history of sanctuary.
+- We updated and published a new edition of our Sanctuary Book.

-- Build upon the Minster’s existing relationship with charities involved in working with people seeking sanctuary so as to engage them with the project’s activities, learning and volunteering opportunities.
+- We continue to build upon the Minster’s existing relationship with charities involved in working with people seeking sanctuary so as to engage them with the project’s activities, learning and volunteering opportunities.

 ‘Telling the story’ is funded by the National Lottery Heritage Fund and the Friends of Beverley Minster.